mgothro/TSTasks/README.md

 TSTasks is a lightweight task scheduling and execution system built with Flask and Python.
 It enables scheduling and automated execution of database, email, and file-transfer tasks across multiple client environments, with support for tracking, reporting, and logging.
+This public-facing repository contains a cleaned version of the application code intended for demonstration and resume purposes.
+The full production system is hosted and versioned in TFS.
 ---

 ## Features